 Nova Scotia, 2000

-Jocelyn Downie teaches health care ethics and law in the law school and health law in the medical school.
-She also teaches legal ethics and professional responsibility in the law school.
+Jocelyn Downie teaches health care ethics and law as well as legal ethics and professional responsibility in the law school.

 - LAWS 2099: Legal Profession and Professional Responsibility

 - LAWS 2115: Health Care Ethics and the Law

 Areas of supervision: Public policy and the law, health law and policy, legal ethics

 Jocelyn Downie works at the intersection of health care ethics, law, and policy.
 She has a particular interest in end-of-life law and women's health.